 Smith was never a person for doing one job when she could do three.
 In the first season she worked five months of 10-hour days.
 During the show's run she also worked in PR for TVNZ, and did a stint as a reporter on Kiwiana magazine show That’s Fairly Interesting.

 By the time Gloss finished its third and final season in 1990, she was also presenting the Lotto draw, and working as a breakfast radio host.
 She began working on the pilot of comedy For the Love of Mike on a Monday, after filming her final Gloss scenes the previous Friday.
 When Gloss co-creator Janice Finn had approached her about the new TV show, Smith "wanted it very badly".

 Smith starred as Mike, an ambitious businesswoman whose major flaw is her boyfriend, a psychologist/sexologist played by Australian Andrew Clarke (Anzacs).
 Smith's character was "so madly in love with him that, in some ways, she lets him walk all over her.”
 For the Love of Mike also included appearances by Michael Hurst and a pre-Xena Lucy Lawless.

 In 1998 the renovation-keen Smith began presenting the local version of English home improvement show Changing Rooms.
 She was still on board three seasons later, when Smith co-hosted a special cross-over show involving renovations in Alexandra (Otago) and Devon (England).

 Smith' first radio gig occured back when she was living in Tasmania.
 Later she joined Radio Pacific and talkback station RadioLive.
 In 2006 she began a five-year stint hosting the 10am till 2pm shift on The Breeze.

 Smith died on 20 April 2011, after a battle with skin cancer.

-Anonymous, ‘Kiwi Changing Rooms indulges the presenter’ - Dominion, 6 June 1991
+Writer unknown, ‘Kiwi Changing Rooms indulges the presenter’ - The Dominion, 6 June 1991